-BMR-DALP (BMR Downpayment Assistance Loan Program) - a down payment assistance loan made possible by the California Department of Housing and Community Development (HCD) CalHome Mortgage Assistance Loan program for a loan amount of up-to $57,000 of the purchase price.
+BMR-DALP (BMR Downpayment Assistance Loan Program) - a down payment assistance loan made possible by the California Department of Housing and Community Development (HCD) CalHome Mortgage Assistance Loan program for a loan amount of up-to $57,000 or 15% of the purchase price.
 This program is coordinated through the Mayor’s Office of Housing and Community Development and made available to program and income qualified households with a household combined income not to exceed 80% of the State Area Median Income Table.

 WISH Program – The Workforce Initiative Subsidy for Homeownership (WISH) Program provides matching grants to qualified first-time homebuyers through Federal Home Loan Bank members.
 This program is coordinated through certain lenders.

 Other forms of downpayment assistance outside of MOHCD may be available to BMR buyers now and in the future.
 Please ask your lender for suggestions.

 BMR units are priced to be affordable to low or median income households spending no more than 33% of their income on housing expenses.
 The unit is priced using the variables of condominium association fees, property taxes, a certain interest rate assumption, and an assumption of a 10% down payment.
 There is no down payment requirement for the program; however, if a buyer is not able to qualify for as large a mortgage as needed to purchase the unit, it may require a larger personal down payment to meet the purchase price.

 Sample Pricing for New BMR Units 2017 Priced at 90% of Area Median Income